Carrillo family of California: Legacy

 Leo Carrillo State Park, in Los Angeles County and Ventura County, is named in honor of Leo Carrillo.

 The Hill-Carrillo Adobe in Santa Barbara is the former residence of Guillermo Carrillo.

 The Casa de Carrillo in San Diego is the former residence of Joaquín Carrillo.

 Leo Carrillo's former estate, Rancho de los Quiotes, in Carlsbad is open to the public as the Carrillo Ranch Historic Park.

-Carrillo High School in Santa Rosa is named María Ygnacia López de Carrillo.
+Maria Carrillo High School in Santa Rosa is named María Ygnacia López de Carrillo.

 Carrillo Elementary School in Orange County is named after Leo Carrillo.

 Carrillo Elementary School in San Marcos is named after the family.